ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

 1. Invoke the create EHR service
-   1. for each VALID data set with provided ehr_id
+   1. for each VALID data set not providing ehr_id
+   2. for each VALID data set providing ehr_id
 2. The server should answer with a positive response associated to the successful EHR creation
 3. Invoke the create EHR service
-   1. with the same item as in 1.1.
+   1. with the same ehr_id of the EHR created in 1.1. (should be read from the response)
+   2. with the same ehr_id of the EHR created in 1.2. (should be read from the test data sets)
 4. The server should answer with a negative response, related to the existence of an EHR with the provided ehr_id, because ehr_id values should be unique